 What can you do?

 This will also help to show that hygiene is a high priority in your workplace.
-Here are our suggestions for procedures, from company-level decisions towards your employee’s personal decisions:
+Here are our suggestions for procedures, from company-level decisions to your employee’s personal decisions:

 Accelerated, deep and periodic cleaning schedule